 If you use the Windows operating system enough you might come across “OK” and “Apply” buttons that often accompany each other within the same window.
 The Windows OS offers lots of these windows or even dialog boxes—from being within the File Explorer settings to make changes to the Local Group Policy Editor.

 Most of the time when using Windows versions, you won’t need to click on the “Apply” button to apply a change.
 The change is applied when you click on the “OK” button just the same as it would if you had clicked on the “Apply” button.
-The difference is that when you click on the “Apply” button the window stays open and when you click on the “OK” button the window that you had open now closes.
+The difference is that when you click on the “Apply” button the window stays open, whereas when you click on the “OK” button, the window that you had open now closes.
 So if you wanted just to apply a change and have the window close all at the one time, then you could just click on the “OK” button to achieve that.

 No harm is done when you click on the “Apply” button first: It doesn’t matter if you always choose to click on the “Apply” buttons before you go ahead and close the windows by then clicking on the “OK” button next.
 It’s just a matter of being able to get the changes applied, and window closed quicker at times when it’s available.
 If you don’t ever want to take the risk of closing the window and the changes not being applied, then you can always just click on the “Apply” button first instead.
 Developing that habit does not lead to any issues apart from potentially losing some time from your life.
 Windows won’t mind, though.